farm-ng/farm-ng-amiga/py/examples/file_converter/README.md

 python main.py --file-name events_09162022160753_000000.bin --camera-name oak1 --video-to-jpg
 ```

-Or you can convert a "snapshot" to one jpg per view.
+Or you can convert a "snapshot" log to one jpg per view.

 ```bash
 python main.py --file-name cpy_data/farm_ng/2023_01_06_13_24_33_445932_snapshot_b42d218.bin --snapshot
 ```

+> NOTE: video logs will not convert if the `--snapshot` flag is used.
+> Similarly, snapshot logs will not convert if the `--snapshot` flag is not used.